 - Students are no longer eligible to receive the International Tuition Award once they are assessed domestic tuition fees.
 As a result, their International Tuition Award will be pro-rated to the end of the last term for which they were assessed international tuition fees.

-- Students who have not been assigned the International Tuition Award by the start of the term and believe themselves to be eligible should contact the Faculty of Graduate Studies (all emails should include your student number)
+- Students who have not been assigned the International Tuition Award by the start of the term and believe themselves to be eligible should contact the Faculty of Graduate and Postdoctoral Studies (all emails should include your student number)